X

 | Swollen ankles / legs | Very common | "I thought it was the weather – until the app pointed to amlodipine as the cause." |

-| Diuretic prescribed for oedema | Common | "My doctor prescribed furosemide on top.
-The app alerted me that it doesn't help with this type of oedema." |
+| Diuretic prescribed for oedema | Common | "My doctor added furosemide.
+The app made me aware that this does not help for this type of oedema." |

-| Improvement after adding ramipril | Common | "Since I started ramipril as well, the swollen legs are almost completely gone." |
+| Improvement after combining with ramipril | Common | "Since I also take ramipril, the swollen legs are almost completely gone." |

-| Flushing / facial redness | Occasional | "Especially in the evenings my face feels like it's burning." |
+| Flushing / facial redness | Occasional | "Especially in the evening my face glows." |

-| Simvastatin interaction missed | Occasional | "The app warned me that my simvastatin dose was too high because of amlodipine." |
+| Simvastatin interaction overlooked | Occasional | "The app warned me that my simvastatin dose is too high because of amlodipine." |

 | Switch to lercanidipine | Occasional | "After switching to lercanidipine the oedema was gone within a week." |